Thermobaric weapon: Non-state actor use

 Thermobaric and fuel–air explosives have been used in guerrilla warfare since the 1983 Beirut barracks bombing in Lebanon, which used a gas-enhanced explosive mechanism that was probably propane, butane, or acetylene.
 The explosive used by the bombers in the US 1993 World Trade Center bombing incorporated the FAE principle by using three tanks of bottled hydrogen gas to enhance the blast.

 Jemaah Islamiyah bombers used a shock-dispersed solid fuel charge, based on the thermobaric principle, to attack the Sari nightclub during the 2002 Bali bombings in Indonesia.

 International law

-International law does not prohibit the use of thermobaric munitions, fuel-air explosive devices, or vacuum bombs against military targets.
+There is no International law prohibiting the use of thermobaric munitions, fuel-air explosive devices, or vacuum bombs against military targets.
 As of March 2024, all past attempts to regulate or restrict thermobaric weapons have failed.